MayurGhodekar/GlobalAutomation/blueprint.md

 ## Current Plan

-This is the initial version of the application.
-The current plan is to hand it off to the user to add their Firebase credentials and deploy it.
+The application is now feature-complete.
+The next step is to hand it off to the user to add their Firebase credentials and deploy it.